Harvard Pilgrim Insurance for Drug and Alcohol Treatment

 Addiction treatment services are very expensive.
 You’ll want to know how to maximize your coverage and reduce out-of-pocket costs through every step of the process.
 Again, be sure to verify the specifics of your Harvard Pilgrim drug rehab coverage plan with both the treatment center and your provider.
 This is especially important if you’re seeking out-of-state treatment.

-Check Your Harvard Pilgrim Benefits
+How to Check Your Harvard Pilgrim Benefits

-Types of Harvard Pilgrim plans
+Types of Harvard Pilgrim Insurance plans

 Understanding your insurance plan and coverage options is an important part of your journey to sobriety.
 Harvard Pilgrim Health Care, a private, non-profit insurance company serving more than 3 million members in and around the New England area,1 offers a variety of plans including group, individual, and Medicare options.